Based in Edinburgh, Scotland

 Press / Business contact:

 Ants - tiny, strong, focussed, good at working with others to achieve their goals and often with a nasty bite.
-Some of these characteristics (not so much the bitey ones) are also shared by Ant Workshop, a small independant game developer and game design consultancy based in Edinburgh, Scotland.
+Some of these characteristics (not so much the bitey ones) are also shared by Ant Workshop, a small independent game developer based in Edinburgh, Scotland.

-Founded in January 2015 by Tony Gowland to focus on developing original IP and interesting games with an off-beat sense of humour.
+Ant Workshop is a Develop and TIGA Award nominated microstudio founded in January 2015 by Tony Gowland to focus on developing original IP full of character and with a quirky sense of humour.

-Tony has been a professional game designer for over sixteen years.
-He has held senior and lead positions at Rockstar Games (working on hits such as the Grand Theft Auto: Stories series, GTA: Chinatown Wars, and 2010 Game of the Year Red Dead Redemption) and been Associate Creative Officer of Mobile at ActivisionBlizzard, bringing a brand new Call of Duty experience to mobile.Starter for 6
+Tony has been a professional game developer for over twenty years.
+He has held senior and lead positions at Rockstar Games (working on hits such as the Grand Theft Auto: Stories series, GTA: Chinatown Wars, and 2010 Game of the Year Red Dead Redemption) and been Associate Creative Officer of Mobile at ActivisionBlizzard, bringing a brand new Call of Duty experience to mobile.Chroma Ventures

 Binaries Console Announce Trailer (July 2016) YouTube